jgm/cmark-hs/README.md

     example, one could use this library for server-side rendering and [commonmark.js] for client-side previewing.

-  - **Ease of installation:** cmark-hs has minimal dependencies.
+  - **Ease of installation:** cmark has minimal dependencies.

-cmark-hs does not provide Haskell versions of the whole [libcmark] API, which is built around mutable `cmark_node` objects.
+cmark does not provide Haskell versions of the whole [libcmark] API, which is built around mutable `cmark_node` objects.
 Instead, it provides two functions: